Hubertkin/alx-zero_day/0x03-git/README.md

-This marks the beginning of a new learning journey
+This marks the beginning of a new learning journey.
+Wow, awesome.